NotWoods/tigeroakes.com/_projects/mbta-energy.md

 in power from the copy machine at 4am.
 The data could also be filtered to show a single average line, or only data from weekdays.

-The program implements the Javascript **FileReader API** to import data, and a custom **CSV parser** to read it.
+The program implements the JavaScript **FileReader API** to import data, and a custom **CSV parser** to read it.

 ___